aharita/engineer-to-leader/docs/junior-to-senior/module-1/index.md

 *Perfect code that solves the wrong problem is worthless.*

 This hurts to hear, but it’s true.
 A messy, hacked-together script that saves the company $1M is better than a pristine, 100% test-covered application that nobody uses.
+Your clean code trophy doesn't pay the server bills.

 Your job is to balance *speed* with *quality*.
 Sometimes, "good enough" is actually perfect.
 Sometimes, you need bulletproof engineering.
 Wisdom is knowing the difference.